What Is an English Bitter / Extra Special Bitter?

 In other words, the malt shouldn’t dominate, the beer shouldn’t be hop-forward, and the yeast shouldn’t drive the flavor profile.
 All three need to play nicely.

-“With other beers… it’s usually just one of those ingredients standing out,” says Kraai.
+“With other beers … it’s usually just one of those ingredients standing out,” says Kraai.
 “If you’re brewing a traditional hefeweizen, the yeast will take over the beer.
-When you’re brewing an IPA, obviously hops are the most prevalent ingredient.
+When brewing an IPA, hops are obviously the most prevalent ingredient.
 And in a stout, it’s all about the grain.”

-It’s this delicate harmony that makes English bitters so difficult to brew.
+It’s this delicate harmony that makes English bitters so tricky to brew.

 Is it Hard to Brew an English Bitter?